espruino/EspruinoDocs/devices/LDR.md

 ![Light Sensor](LDR/GL5537.jpg)

 An LDR is a resistor that varies resistance with the amount of light shining on it.
-The GL5537 changes resistance from 25k in darkness to around 200 Ohms when lots of light shines on it.
+The GL5537 changes resistance from 2000 kOhms in darkness to around 20 Ohms when lots of light shines on it.

 Connect as follows: